kube-ci/engine/docs/reference/kubeci_run.md

       --cert-dir string                                         The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "apiserver.local.config/certificates")
       --client-ca-file string                                   If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
-      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --docker-registry string                                  Docker image registry for sidecar, init-container, check-job, recovery-job and kubectl-job (default "appscode")
+      --contention-profiling                                    Enable lock contention profiling, if profiling is enabled --discovery-interval duration                             If non-zero, will refresh discovery info this often. (default 10s)
+      --docker-registry string                                  Docker image registry for sidecar, init-container, check-job, recovery-job and kubectl-job (default "appscode")
       --enable-status-subresource                               If true, uses sub resource for crds. (default true) --enable-swagger-ui                                       Enables swagger ui on the apiserver at /swagger-ui